-Although not funded by CDBG, economic development in the community is primarily undertaken by the McAllen Economic Development Corporation and the McAllen Chamber of Commerce.
+Although not funded by CDBG, economic development in the community is primarily undertaken by the

+Annual Action Plan 2021 McAllen Economic Development Corporation and the McAllen Chamber of Commerce.
 General Funds and Development Corporation of McAllen dollars are used to supplement the organizations budgets in an effort to continue to support economic development in the City.
-Nonetheless, the City, through CDBG-CV funds, authorized a Small Business Loan program to enhance job opportunities for low and moderate individuals.
-Through 2019 Program Funds, the program aims to assist 26 businesses.